 What form(s) does this medication come in?

-Each light pink coloured with mosaic appearance, round, biconvex, uncoated tablet debossed with "C2" on one side and breakline on the other side, contains 8 mg of candesartan cilexetil.
-Nonmedicinal ingredients: calcium carboxymethylcellulose, maize starch, hydroxypropyl cellulose, iron oxide red, lactose monohydrate, macrogol 8000 and magnesium stearate.
+Each light-pink-with-mosaic-appearance, round, biconvex, uncoated tablet debossed with "C2" on one side and a break line on the other side, contains 8 mg of candesartan cilexetil.
+Nonmedicinal ingredients: calcium carboxymethylcellulose, maize starch, hydroxypropyl cellulose, iron oxide red, lactose monohydrate, macrogol 8000, and magnesium stearate.

-Each light pink coloured with mosaic appearance, round, biconvex, uncoated tablet debossed with "C3" on one side and breakline on other side, contains 16 mg of candesartan cilexetil.
-Nonmedicinal ingredients: calcium carboxymethylcellulose, maize starch, hydroxypropyl cellulose, iron oxide red, lactose monohydrate, macrogol 8000 and magnesium stearate.
+Each light-pink-with-mosaic-appearance, round, biconvex, uncoated tablet debossed with "C3" on one side and a break line on other side, contains 16 mg of candesartan cilexetil.
+Nonmedicinal ingredients: calcium carboxymethylcellulose, maize starch, hydroxypropyl cellulose, iron oxide red, lactose monohydrate, macrogol 8000, and magnesium stearate.

-Each light pink coloured with mosaic appearance, round, biconvex, uncoated tablet debossed with "C4" on one side and breakline on other side, contains 32 mg of candesartan cilexetil.
-Nonmedicinal ingredients: calcium carboxymethylcellulose, maize starch, hydroxypropyl cellulose, iron oxide red, lactose monohydrate, macrogol 8000 and magnesium stearate.
+Each light-pink-with-mosaic-appearance, round, biconvex, uncoated tablet debossed with "C4" on one side and breakline on other side, contains 32 mg of candesartan cilexetil.
+Nonmedicinal ingredients: calcium carboxymethylcellulose, maize starch, hydroxypropyl cellulose, iron oxide red, lactose monohydrate, macrogol 8000, and magnesium stearate.

 How should I use this medication?